Tapi Aike is one of the largest new block awards in Argentina, and is Echo's high impact, frontier scale exploration

 The licence benefits from extensive 2D seismic along with 3 interpreted gas discoveries, offering a significant de-risked multi-Tcf exploration opportunity.

-An extensive 3D seismic acquisition programme covering 1200 sq km is currently underway.
+An extensive 3D seismic acquisition programme covering 1200 sq km has recently been completed.
 These new data will be used to identify well locations for drilling with the first well location now identified.

 - Area: 5,187 km2